jmegilman/vscode-cheatsheet/README.md

 # Visual Studio Code Cheat Sheet for Mac

 ## Commonly Used Keyboard Shortcuts
-### Add cursor to all instances of selected code

-Shift + cmd + L

-A note here - if you're using the [Loom](https://www.loom.com/) app it overrides this shortcut!
-You'll have to quit Loom to use it.

 ### Find instance of selected in current file

 cmd + f